cloudflare/template-registry/README.md

 ## API

 The API is a Cloudflare Worker that lives in [workers-site](./workers-site).
-That uses KV to store the toml/JS data and parses the data for the appropriate enddpoints
+That uses KV to store the toml/JS data and parses the data for the appropriate endpoints

 ## Data